Unstable Particles in Quantum Field Theory

 where we have eliminated the bare mass in favor of $\mu$.
 If $\mu$ is real, this just amounts to ordinary mass renormalization of a stable particle, and $\mu$ is the physical mass.
 If $\mu$ is complex, however, the particle is unstable, and the interpretation of $\mu$ requires further analysis.\footnote{Since the unstable particle is not an asymptotic state it is not necessary to renormalize the field, although one may choose to do so.}

 The propagator by itself is unphysical; one cannot simply create a particle from the vacuum.
 Rather, the propagator is an ingredient in the construction of a scattering amplitude.
-The scattering amplitude acquires a complex pole from the propagator of an intermediate unstable particle,
+The scattering amplitude acquires a complex pole from the propagator of an intermediate unstable particle,\footnote{The propagator also introduces a branch cut; we will discuss this in Sec.~6.}

 Going to the rest frame of the unstable particle we can rewrite Eq.~(\ref{LOprop}) as

 To find the time dependence of the scattering amplitude, we (inverse) Fourier transform from energy to time, that is, we perform the $p_0$ integral of Eq.~(\ref{bare2}) while setting ${\bf p}=0$: